 If you need something lightweight and portable that you can take with you on long hiking or camping trips, the Outdoor Tuff Stinger 3 is definitely worth checking out.
 It offers great performance and the ultimate in convenience for those wanting a small, lightweight kayak that can literally go anywhere whether it’s on your back or in the water.

-If kayak length or size is a deciding factor for you when purchasing a kayak, then consider this the ultimate guide for you in 2016.
+If kayak length or size is a deciding factor for you when purchasing a kayak, then consider this the ultimate guide for you.
 Never stare longingly at another kayak again wishing you could find one that suits your downsized space or wonder how you would ever transport such a big heavy thing.